Westsea Construction

 During the tight rental and real estate market of the early 1970s Mr. Mulek was apparently angered by rent controls brought in by the NDP government, so he decided to sell many of his suites in B.C. as condominium conversions.
 Similar efforts were pursued by other rental-suite builders, like Victoria’s Congdon Construction (yes, there’s a “g” in Congdon).

-But with renters being told to buy or get out, the Province gave cities the authority to prohibit condominium conversion.
-Clever apartment building owners (Mr. Mulek himself?) then came up with the alternative of selling 99-year lease assignments at some discount from full-ownership sale prices.
+But with renters being told to buy or get out, the Dave Barrett goverment gave cities the authority to prohibit condominium conversion.
+Clever apartment building owners—Mr. Mulek himself?—then came up with the alternative of selling 99-year lease assignments, perhaps at some discount from full-ownership sale prices.
 Numerous buildings owned by Mr. Mulek and other builders were converted to 99-year leaseholds in the spring of 1974 just before that, too, was required to obtain municipal approval.
+Ten B.C. leasehold buildings owned by Westsea and at least one other company have identical leases, while several others differ only in minor wording.

 George Mulek’s name came up in the B.C.
 Legislature in 1975 when Richmond MLA Harold Steves told of suites that Mr. Mulek wanted to sell as long-term leases being kept vacant during a crisis in rental suite availability.
 Keeping suites vacant, however, was not contrary to the new Landlord and Tenant Act, although the new law did apply to 99-year leases and give lessees some protections.

-But that didn’t last; in 1977 a Social Credit (read “conservative”) government brought in a new and re-named Residential Tenancy Act that stopped covering leases with terms longer than three years.
-Another change in 1984 saw the three-year limit extended to 20 years, which was likely meaningless, as most residential leases are for one-year renewable terms, apart from the 99-year leases at issue here, and which had already lost their protections in 1977.
+But that didn’t last; in 1977 a Social Credit (read “conservative”) government brought in a new and re-named Residential Tenancy Act that stopped covering leases with terms longer than three years, amended in 1984 to exclude residential leases with terms of longer than 20 years.

-Of course B.C.’s corporate governments, called Conservative, Social Credit or Liberal to suit a given decade’s mood, legislate for “the one percent”, as they’ve become known.
+Of course B.C.’s corporate governments, called Social Credit, Liberal, or now back to Conservative to suit a given decade’s mood, legislate for those that own buildings, not for those who rent modest suites in them.
 Mr. Blencoe’s appeals were ignored, as were those of West-End Vancouver NDP MLA Spencer Chandra Herbert in 2012 when he raised our issue anew in the Legislature.
-Liberal/conservative Housing Minister Rich Coleman replied that he had known Mr. Mulek and that his properties were still owned by the family.
-“They are contract law,” Mr. Coleman said dismissively of 99-year leases, “and there’s nothing we can do for them.”
+Liberal (conservative) Housing Minister Rich Coleman replied that he had personally known Mr. Mulek and that his properties were still owned by the family.
+“They are contract law,” Mr. Coleman said dismissively of 99-year leases, “and there’s nothing we can do for them”, referring to the tenant lessees.

 ————————